Lyme disease: Early evidence

 At a 1909 research conference, Swedish dermatologist Arvid Afzelius presented a study about an expanding, ring-like lesion he had observed in an older woman following the bite of a sheep tick.
 He named the lesion erythema migrans.
 The skin condition now known as borrelial lymphocytoma was first described in 1911.

-The modern history of medical understanding of the disease, including its cause, diagnosis, and treatment, has been difficult.
+1950-1970

-Neurological problems following tick bites were recognized starting in the 1920s.
+Neurological problems following tick bites have been recognized since the 1920s.
 French physicians Garin and Bujadoux described a farmer with a painful sensory radiculitis accompanied by mild meningitis following a tick bite.
 A large, ring-shaped rash was also noted, although the doctors did not relate it to the meningoradiculitis.
-In 1930, the Swedish dermatologist Sven Hellerström was the first to propose EM and neurological symptoms following a tick bite were related.
+In 1930, the Swedish dermatologist Sven Hellerström was the first to propose that EM and neurological symptoms following a tick bite were related.
 In the 1940s, German neurologist Alfred Bannwarth described several cases of chronic lymphocytic meningitis and polyradiculoneuritis, some of which were accompanied by erythematous skin lesions.

-Carl Lennhoff, who worked at the Karolinska Institute in Sweden, believed many skin conditions were caused by spirochetes.
-In 1948, he used a special stain to microscopically observe what he believed were spirochetes in various types of skin lesions, including EM.
-Although his conclusions were later shown to be erroneous, interest in the study of spirochetes was sparked.
+Carl Lennhoff, who worked at the Karolinska Institute in Sweden, believed spirochetes caused many skin conditions.
+In 1948, he published on his use of a special stain to microscopically observe what he believed were spirochetes in various types of skin lesions, including EM.
+Starting in 1946, facilities in Sweden experimented with treating EM rashes with substances known to kill spirochetes.
+Einar Hollström reported that "penicillin was found to be the most effective."
 In 1949, Nils Thyresson, who also worked at the Karolinska Institute, was the first to treat ACA with penicillin.
-In the 1950s, the relationship among tick bite, lymphocytoma, EM and Bannwarth's syndrome was recognized throughout Europe leading to the widespread use of penicillin for treatment in Europe.
+In the 1950s, the relationship among tick bite, lymphocytoma, EM and Bannwarth's syndrome was recognized throughout Europe, leading to the widespread use of penicillin for treatment in Europe.

 In 1970, a dermatologist in Wisconsin named Rudolph Scrimenti recognized an EM lesion in a person after recalling a paper by Hellerström that had been reprinted in an American science journal in 1950.
 This was the first documented case of EM in the United States.
 Based on the European literature, he treated the person with penicillin.